wencruz/ModuleManager/Module-Manager-Handbook.md

   ...(stuff)
 }
 ```
-You're defining a new part named 'myPart".
+You're defining a new part named "myPart".
 Then, if another .cfg file somewhere does this:
 ```
 @PART[myPart]
 {